 Some restaurants are outstanding the rest of the year, but abysmal during Restaurant Week.
 A few factors that contribute to the problem include:

 Limited menus may mean trouble for picky eaters and folks with food allergies or dietary restrictions.
 If you're in doubt, check the menu on the restaurant week website or call and ask questions.
 Most places offer their usual menu alongside the restaurant week specials, which may help if only one person in your group has a problem.

 Restaurant week's fixed pricing puts restaurants in an awkward position, and some choose to offer only simple dishes, which may mean that black truffle-laced Kobe steak you've been reading about won't make it onto the menu.

 Restaurants can be crowded during these events, stressing the staff's ability to deliver top-notch service.

 Smaller restaurants sometimes have trouble managing their regular offerings along with a Restaurant Week menu.

 That hot new place you've been dreaming about may not be participating.
 In fact, many don't.

 How to Choose Where to Go

-A simple approach to LA Restaurant Week is just to pick something interesting and go, and we realize that works well for many people.
-For obsessed, foodie-junkies like us, more work is required.
+A simple approach to LA Restaurant Week is just to pick something interesting and go.
+That works well for many people.
+For obsessed, foodie-junkies, more work is required.
 A look at some of the tips for restaurant week may help, but if you want to maximize the value of your restaurant week experience, these resources may also help you make a great new find:

-There are dozens of other potential sources of restaurant information, including Yelp.
-However, random and sometimes unrelated complaints and misunderstandings tend to overwhelm thoughtful reviews there, so we suggest caution when using it.
+There are dozens of potential sources of restaurant information, including Yelp.
+However, random and sometimes unrelated complaints and misunderstandings tend to overwhelm thoughtful reviews there, so exercise caution when using it.